I received a notice or request to meet

 The notice of investigation will also include a summary of the allegations, inform you that you have a right to bring a support person to meetings, and provide instructions on how to request a reconsideration of the interim measures.

-After you receive the notice of investigation, the Case Manager will reach out to you to set up an in-person meeting and interview.
+After you receive the notice of investigation, the Case Manager will reach out to you to set up an in-person or virtual meeting and interview.
 You have the option to provide a written response to the allegations prior to that meeting.

 Check out Section 12 of the Policy on Sexual Violence Involving Queen's Students more information about the process to resolve cases of sexual violence.